 When these microscopic organisms were first discovered (in 1977), they were considered bacteria.
 However, when their ribosomal RNA was sequenced, it became obvious that they bore no close relationship to the bacteria and were, in fact, more closely related to the eukaryotes (including ourselves!)
 For a time they were referred to as archaebacteria, but now to emphasize their distinctness, we call them Archaea.

-They have also been called Extremophiles in recognition of the extreme environments in which they have been found:
+Some of the first to be discovered were called Extremophiles in recognition of the extreme environments in which they were found:

 - thermophiles, which live at high temperatures;

 - hyperthermophiles, which live at really high temperatures (present record is 121°C!);

 - psychrophiles, which like it cold (one in the Antarctic grows best at 4°C);

 - halophiles, which live in very saline environments (like the Dead Sea);